Everything We Know About Netflix's 'The Umbrella Academy' Season 2

 Most pressing, however, is the fact that the siblings need to deal with a hurt, hostile Vanya in order to ensure that she doesn’t cause the apocalypse once again with her newfound powers.
 The dynamic is fundamentally different -- at this point, the crew doesn’t really have much of a choice other than to cooperate.
 Luckily, it seems like Ben, the deceased sibling who communicates through Klaus, will take on more of a major role this season.
 David Castañeda, who plays Diego, told The Cheat Sheet that we’ll get to see more of what happens to Ben now given his larger role.

-That being said, showrunner Steve Blackman has previously stated that the goal isn’t to majorly diverge from the source material.
+That said, showrunner Steve Blackman has previously stated that the goal isn’t to diverge majorly from the source material.
 “I like Gerard and Gabriel’s ideas so much, the goal is keep on trucking behind them, beside them,” Blackman told IndieWire.
 “Things will deviate, but the goal is to try to be true to the source material.”

 Certain elements from Dallas, like the loss of Allison’s voice, seem likely to carry over to Season 2.
 But Dallas takes place chronologically following Apocalypse Suite -- it’s unclear how the crew traveling to the past will play out.
 Currently, one of the dominant theories is that Season 2 will have something to do with Number Five's involvement (or lack thereof) in the JFK assassination.
 In Dallas, Number Five attempts to persuade the older-looking version of himself to go through with assassinating the President.
 It's possible that the second season could see that plot point reworked so that the Hargreeve siblings must make the assassination happen in order to right the timeline and prevent the apocalypse.